11

 – UNOPARATOR

-Aug 1, 2022 at 7:30
+Commented Aug 1, 2022 at 7:30

 • @UNOPARATOR the only way that could make a difference is if /usr/local/bin is not in your $PATH which would be pretty awkward anyway.
-Aug 1, 2022 at 15:34
+Commented Aug 1, 2022 at 15:34

 • In my case with a CentOS 8 Stream server, after the k3s installation that line wasn't working.
 There was no mention of adding that to $PATH but it might be considered common practice and not mentioned because of that.
 I'm no linux expert of any kind, just commented in case someone like me encounters the same issue.